JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 Some phones remembers BT specific settings and that leads to rejecting Movesens connection especialy after firmware update.
 You can try couple solutions for the problem:

-   - Turn off and on BT in your phone
+   - Turn OFF and on BT in your phone
-   - For some phones toggling BT is not enough - turn off and on phone
+   - For some phones toggling BT is not enough - turn OFF and on phone
    - If those two doesn't help - try to clear Bluetooth settings cache in application manageer in Android

-### I have turned off Bluetooth advertising in my own Movesense application.
+### I have turned OFF Bluetooth advertising in my own Movesense application.
 I cannot connect to the Movesense sensor any more.
 What to do? ###

 There are two ways to recover from this situation.